aemartos/wannabelieve/README.md

 Wannabelieve is a web app to discover amazing paranormal and supernatural phenomena and creating routes for visiting them and report new sightings.

-- Technologies: MongoDB, Express, Node.js, HTML5, CSS3 and SASS.
+- Technologies: MongoDB, Express, Node.js, JavaScript, ES6, HTML5, CSS3 and SASS.

 ## Features